PASTAplus/PEP/peps/pep-9.md

 **Figure 2:** Proposed EDI application ecosystem with the addition of an authorization service.

+**TODO: This section needs to be rewritten with the current model in mind**

 ### Access Control Rule Registry

 The ACR registry will be implemented as RDBMS tables with the following schema (Figure 3):